jabou19/Project-Distributed-real-time-systems-Spring-2025/README.md

 3. Run the main program:
 java Main

-4. (Optional) Change the test case by modifying this line inside Main.java:
+4. Choose the test case by modifying this line inside Main.java: in Main class, inside the main method:
-String testFolder = "../testcases/5-huge";
+String testFolder = "testcases/testcases/5-huge-test-case";
 (Change 5-huge to 2-small, 3-medium, etc.)

 -------